AdobeDocs/experience-manager-64.pt-BR/help/forms/using/hardening-aem-forms-jee-environment.md

 ---
 title: Otimizar sua AEM Forms no ambiente JEE
-seo-title: Otimizar sua AEM Forms no ambiente JEE
+seo-title: Hardening Your AEM Forms on JEE Environment
 description: Saiba mais sobre uma variedade de configurações de proteção de segurança para melhorar a segurança do AEM Forms no JEE em execução em uma intranet corporativa.
-seo-description: Saiba mais sobre uma variedade de configurações de proteção de segurança para melhorar a segurança do AEM Forms no JEE em execução em uma intranet corporativa.
+seo-description: Learn a variety of security-hardening settings to enhance the security of AEM Forms on JEE running in a corporate intranet.
 uuid: f6c63690-6376-4fe1-9df2-a14fbfd62aff
 content-type: reference
 topic-tags: Security